Why Do You Need A Successful Google Shopping Strategy

 4. Don’t bid too much – the law of diminishing returns

-“We might expect cheaper products to generate a higher click-through rate, explaining a higher traffic share, but the difference in impressions is clear proof that the Google Shopping algorithm favors products with lower prices and therefore serves those product ads for a higher number of relevant searches.”
+“We might expect cheaper products to generate a higher click-through rate, explaining a higher traffic share, but the difference in impressions is clear proof that the Google Shopping algorithm favours products with lower prices and therefore serves those product ads for a higher number of relevant searches.”

-So price has a big impact on how often your product ad is likely to be shown.
+So, the price has a big impact on how often your product ad is likely to be shown.

-A winning Google Shopping Strategy
+A Winning Google Shopping Strategy

 The good news is that you don’t have to spend a fortune in order to develop a successful Google Shopping strategy.
 Start with small steps and aim to build a solid foundation by getting the fundamentals right.
 If your time and resources are limited, consider using technology to do the heavy lifting.
 Insitetrack provides software tools that allow you to track competitor prices and price ranking on Google and other online markets such as Amazon.
 Our google shopping price optimisation service, can save you time and save you money by automating the price monitoring and price management process.